TheSignPainter98/adjust-keys/README.md

 1. Go to the [releases page][releases] and download `adjust-keys-blender-addon.zip`
 2. Install the addon by going to _Edit > Preferences > Add-ons > Install,_ and install the zip you just downloaded and activate the plugin (tick the tick-box)
+	- (Optional) If it doesn’t already appear, you may need to search the preferences window for `Adjustkeys`.
 3. Go to _Properties > Scene Properties > Adjustkeys_ to see the menu
 4. Press _place caps and glyphs_
 5. Wait a moment, et voilà!